mariusschulz/ExtraLINQ/README.md

 # ExtraLINQ

-ExtraLINQ provides additional extension methods for working with .NET collections.
+ExtraLINQ provides a set of extension methods for various .NET sequence types.

 ## Installation